pokeghosst/pokebook/README.md

 # PokeBook desktop app

-PokeBook has builds for Windows, Linux (deb package and AppImage) and MacOS generated with [Tauri](https://github.com/tauri-apps/tauri).
+PokeBook has builds for Windows, Linux (deb package and AppImage) and macOS generated with [Tauri](https://github.com/tauri-apps/tauri).
 Just grab the latest package from Releases page and enjoy!

 > Latest supported Tauri build is v0.6.1 - "French Toast With Extra Jam".
 At the moment there are no builds for later versions.
 I'm working on it, though!